je-an/jean-list-control/README.md

 ## Description

-Provides functionality for displaying data as a list
+Provides functionality for displaying data as a list -> Work in progress

 ## Support
 Supports AMD eco system.
 If there is no loader, ListControl is registered as a browser variable.